 Useful salary checker tools: Glassdoors, totaljobs salary checker.

-A couple of pointers to remember:
+Here are a couple of pointers to remember:

 - If you’re confident in your abilities, and work, then make sure you’re confident in your request

 - Be confident – but not arrogant.
 Tread carefully.